tvsnarayana/tech-interview-handbook/front-end/css.md

 #### Have you played around with the new CSS Flexbox or Grid specs?

 Yes.
-CSS flex solves many common problems in CSS, such as vertical centering of elements within a container, sticky footer, etc. Bootstrap has an option `$enable-flex` while and Bulma is already based on Flexbox.
+CSS flex solves many common problems in CSS, such as vertical centering of elements within a container, sticky footer, etc. Bootstrap and Bulma are based on Flexbox.

 Flexbox is meant for 1-dimensional layout while Grid is meant for 2-dimensional layouts.
+Have tried Flexbox before but ran into some browser incompatibility issues (Safari) in using `flex-grow`, and I had to rewrite my code using `inline-blocks` and math to calculate the widths in percentages, it wasn't a nice experience.
 Grid is by far the most intuitive approach for creating grid-based layouts (it better be!) but browser support is not wide at the moment.

 ###### References